-The economic activity has recovered from the pandemic shock, however new headwinds are on the horizon amid Russian military invasion of Ukraine.
+The economy performed adequately throughout the pandemic, however new headwinds are on the horizon amid Russian military invasion of Ukraine.
 2021 has become a year of economic recovery after a sluggish 2020.
-The recovery, which started in the first half of 2021, continued throughout the 3Q and 4Q of 2021: we have observed a gradual
+The recovery, which started in the first half of 2021, continued throughout the 3Q and 4Q of 2021: we have observed a gradual increase of quarterly y-o-y real GDP figures throughout 2021.
+The Uzbek